MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/set-up-search-of-onedrive-for-business-in-office-365-from-sharepoint-server.md

 1. In the search box, enter a test search query, such as the name of your company.

-    Make sure that it's a query that should yield some search results from OneDrive for Business that is in Office 365.
+    Make sure that it's a query that should yield some search results from OneDrive for Business.

 2. Press <Enter>, or select the search icon, and then wait for initial search results to appear.

 3. After the initial search results appear, select the link for the search vertical for OneDrive for Business that you created earlier in this article.

-4. On the search-results page, confirm that you see results from OneDrive for Business that is in Office 365.
+4. On the search-results page, confirm that you see results from OneDrive for Business.

-5. If you do not see results from OneDrive for Business in Office 365 on the search-results page, do the following:
+5. If you do not see results from OneDrive for Business on the search-results page, do the following:

 1. Verify each of the following: